mediocregopher/blog.mediocregopher.com/_posts/2013-10-25-namecoind-ssl.md

 Assuming the block is legitimate they receive some number of coins as compensation.

-When a block-chain based currency like bitcoin and namecoin, the element of the system that keeps the currency going is there is compensation for doing the work of getting items placed on the blockchain.
+That compensation is what keeps a blockchain based currency going.
 If there were no compensation there would be no reason to mine except out of goodwill, so far fewer people would do it.
 Since the chain can be compromised if a malicious group has more computing power than all legitimate miners combined, having few legitimate miners is a serious problem.

 In the case of namecoins, there's even more reason to involve a currency.
 Since you have to spend money to make changes to the chain there's a disincentive for